Computing Systemic Risk Measures with Graph Neural Networks: Numerical experiments

 where

 We study the same \textbf{Data} and \textbf{Models} as before.
 The training algorithm employed is the one presented in Section \ref{chapter:comp_theory}; see Algorithm \ref{Algo:1}.
 As before, since in this algorithm the training data is sampled new continuously in every iteration, we additionally sample two validation and test sets, on which we can track and compare the performance of the various models.
 All models are trained using five different seeds and we report the average and standard deviation of the results.

-\paragraph{Results} The results that we find during the search of the minimal bailout capital in the ER, CP and CPf network can be found in Tables \ref{tab:my_label11}, \ref{tab:my_label22} and \ref{tab:my_label33}.
-The results are in line with those of the previous experiment, in the sense that the models that obtained the smallest inner risk for a fixed amount of bailout capital require the smallest amount of bailout capital to make the inner risk acceptable with respect to a given risk threshold.
+\paragraph{Results} The results obtained during the search for the minimal bailout capital in the ER, CP, and CPf networks can be found in Tables \ref{tab:my_label11}, \ref{tab:my_label22}, and \ref{tab:my_label33}.
+These results are in line with those of the previous experiment, in the sense that the models that obtained the smallest inner risk for a fixed amount of bailout capital require the smallest amount of bailout capital to make the inner risk acceptable with respect to a given risk threshold.

-In the ER network (see Table \ref{tab:my_label11}) the XPENN is the best model as it needs the least bailout capital to reduce the inner risk on the train, validation and test set to an acceptable level.
+In the ER network (see Table \ref{tab:my_label11}), XPENN is the best model, as it requires the least bailout capital to reduce the inner risk on validation and test set to an acceptable level.
 GNN and PENN reach similar risk with slightly more capital.
-Level-1, Linear and Default model already need significantly more capital to reach acceptable risk.
-FNN(L) obtains a small risk on the train set by allocating a huge amount of bailout capital, but like in the previous experiments, does not generalise to validation or test set.
-FNN, Constant and Uniform need much more capital to render the risk acceptable compared to the other approaches.
+The Level-1, Linear, and Default model already require significantly more capital to reach acceptable risk.
+FNN, FNN(L), Constant, and Uniform require considerably more capital to render the risk acceptable.

-In the CP network (Table \ref{tab:my_label22}) XPENN is the strongest model closely followed by GNN and PENN.
-With a slightly larger gap the next best models are Level-1, Linear and Default model.
-Constant and Uniform need too much capital to compete with the other models, while FNN and FNN(L) can not be assessed reasonably since they both fail to generalise to validation and test data.
+In the CP network (Table \ref{tab:my_label22}), XPENN is the strongest model, closely followed by PENN and GNN.
+With a slightly larger gap, the next best models are Level-1, Linear, and the Default model.
+FNN, FNN(L), Constant, and Uniform require too much capital to compete with the other models.